yourskc/tests-on-fisheye-object-detection/README.md

-# Survey of Fisheye Object Detection
+# Tests on Fisheye Object Detection

 We tested a model for fisheye object detection with fisheye images from another fisheye dataset